Promoting Adolescent Safe Spaces in Northern Ghana (PASS) Project

 The consultant(s) should have the following qualifications/expertise:

-- Knowledge of country context (Ghana)
+- Knowledge of country and regional context

-- Experience of working with local communities and non-governmental organizations.
+- Experience of working with local communities and non-‐governmental organizations.

 - Excellent writing, editing, attention to detail and organizational skills

-Study Fees and Modalities of Remuneration
+Fees and Modalities of Payment

-The offer should contain:
+The Offer should contain:

-- A Technical offer showing the interpretation of the TOR and indicating a detailed proposed methodology for the work demanded
+- A Technical offer showing the interpretation of the TOR

 - A CV of the consultant or consultancy firm showing previous relevant experience